Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

-The technique used is similar to shift-reduce parsing.
-Consider a sequence \texttt{[}$t_1$,\ldots,$t_n$\texttt{]} (ordered in pre-order) of potentially matching subtrees.
-In our previous example these were text nodes but this is not a necessary condition.
-The algorithm starts on tree $t_1$.
-First, if the tree is not a leaf, we call the \texttt{top\_down\_run} function on $t_1$ with $r=\mathcal{Q}$.
+Consider a sequence \texttt{[}$t_1$,\ldots,$t_n$\texttt{]} (ordered in pre-order) of potentially matching nodes.
+The algorithm starts on node $t_1$.
+First, if the node is not a leaf, we call the \FN{TopDownRun} function on $t_1$ with $r=\mathcal{Q}$.
 This returns the mapping $\mathcal{R}_1$ of all states accepting $t_1$.
-We now want to move up to the root from $t_1$ in state $\textrm{dom}(\mathcal{R})_1$ and by taking the transitions upward.
-As illustrated in Figure~\ref{fig:bottom_up_run} however, we do not want to move blindly from $t_1$ to the root.
-Indeed, once we arrive at a node $t'_1$ which is an ancestor of the next potential matching subtree $t_2$, then we stop at $t'_1$ and start the algorithm on $t_2$ until it reaches the lowest common ancestor $t'_1$.
-Once this is done, we can merge both mappings and continue upward on from $t'_1$ until we reach the root or a common ancestor of $t'_1$ and $t_3$ and so on.
-The idea of \emph{merging} the runs at the lowest common ancestor makes sure that we never touch any nodes more than once, in a bottom-up move.
-We now give formally the bottom up algorithm.
+We move from $t_1$ upwards to the document root, starting with states $\textrm{dom}(\mathcal{R}_1)$.
+Once we arrive at a node $t'_1$ which is an ancestor of the next potential matching subtree $t_2$, we stop at $t'_1$ and start the algorithm on $t_2$ until it reaches $t'_1$.
+Upon reaching $t'_1$, we merge both mappings and continue upwards until we reach the root or a common ancestor of $t'_1$ and $t_3$, and so on.
+The idea of ``stopping'' at a node to explore the the next potential matching subtree is similar to the \emph{shift} action of a bottom-up parser: the stopped node is pushed onto a stack (here the recursive call stack) while the rest of the symbols are processed.
+Similarly, the ``merging'' of two nodes which are then replaced by their lowest common ancestor is similar to the \emph{reduce} action of a bottom-up parser: two symbols are removed from the parsing stack and replaced by the non-terminal of the corresponding grammar rule. \emph{Merging} the runs at the lowest common ancestor guaranties that we never touch any node more than once, during a bottom-up run.
+The bottom-up run algorithm is given in Figure~\ref{fig:bualg}.